Surajpalkurrey/Software_Tester_Intern_at_GYL_Digital_Solution_Pune/README.md

 Tools Used for Manual Testing
 Here are the Tools Used for Manual Testing in the proper descriptive form.

+**1. TestLink**:
-1. **Test Link:** It is a web-based test management system that facilitates software quality assurance, and it is one of the most user-friendly programs.
-It is available through a browser connected to the internet.
-This manual software testing tool support various programming language.
+It is a web-based test management system that facilitates software quality assurance.

+One of the most user-friendly programs, accessible via an internet-connected browser.

+Supports various programming languages.

-Support cross-browser testing across different platform.
+Enables cross-browser testing across different platforms.

-Facility to record and playback functionality for test automation.
+Provides functionality to record and playback for test automation.

+**2. Bugzilla**:
-2. **Bugzilla:** It is a web-based bug-tracking tool that is developed by Mozilla.
-It has a simple bug search that searches the complete text of the bug.
-It supports various OS like Mac, Windows, and Linux.
+A web-based bug-tracking tool developed by Mozilla.

+Features a simple bug search that searches the complete text of bugs.

+Supports various operating systems including Mac, Windows, and Linux.

-Facility to list the software bug in different format.
+Allows listing software bugs in different formats.
-Bugzilla has advance searching facility.

-3. **Jira:** It is a manual testing tool that helps teams assign, track, report, and manage work and bring teams together.
-This tool is also compatible with agile software projects also.
-It have an option to track and manage bugs and defects and prioritize and assign tasks.
+Offers advanced searching capabilities.

+**3. Jira**:
+A manual testing tool used for assigning, tracking, reporting, and managing work.

+Compatible with agile software projects.

+Provides options to track and manage bugs and defects.

+Helps prioritize and assign tasks.

-Collaborate with team members.
+Facilitates collaboration with team members.

-Easily generate reports and track progress.
+Easily generates reports and tracks project progress.

-4. **LoadRunner**: It is one of the most widely used performance testing tools.
-The primary purpose of this tool is to categorise the most prevalent causes of performance problems.
-It simulates real-world user behavior and load and identifies bottlenecks and performance issues.
+**4. LoadRunner**:
+A widely used performance testing tool.

+Primarily used to identify common causes of performance issues.

+Simulates real-world user behavior and load.

+Detects system bottlenecks and performance limitations.

-Scalable architecture for large-scale testing.
+Features scalable architecture suitable for large-scale testing.

-Provides detailed reports and analysis.
+Provides detailed performance reports and analytics.

-5. **Apache JMeter:** It is an open-source load testing tool for analyzing and measuring the performance of a variety of services.
-It has an easy-to-use user interface.
-It simulates various types of load (web, database, etc.).
-It have Highly configurable and extensible, and integrates with various plugins for additional features.
+**5. Apache JMeter**:
+An open-source load testing tool for performance analysis of various services.

+Offers a user-friendly interface.

+Simulates various types of loads (e.g., web, database).

+Highly configurable and extensible.

+Supports integration with multiple plugins for added functionality.

-Provides comprehensive performance reports and graphs.
+Delivers comprehensive performance reports and graphical representations.

-6. **Perfecto:** It is a software which is used to do manual testing specifically for mobile user interface.
-It consists of various mobile devices screen resolutions which allows us to test the user interface of mobile view with various screen virtual devices and Provides real device user interface experiences.
-Developers can also use this to pre-validate their developed code to test for all versions.
+**6. Perfecto**:
+A manual testing tool designed specifically for mobile user interface testing.

+Offers access to various mobile device screen resolutions through virtual devices.

+Provides a real-device user experience for UI testing.

+Developers can pre-validate their code across different mobile versions.
 For example, it provides the exact screen resolution of iPhone, Samsung, iPad, Pixel and so on depends on requirements needed.
 Provides a good test environment to find the defects.
 It allows supports some tablet screen resolutions like iPad.